pantheon-systems/documentation/source/content/guides/multidev/08-multidev-faq.md

 Visit the [Partner Program](https://pantheon.io/plans/partner-program?docs) page to learn more about the benefits of becoming a Pantheon Partner Agency, or [contact us](https://pantheon.io/contact-us?docs).

-If you meet the conditions and still don't have access to an existing Multidev or to create a new Multidev, please [contact Support](https://dashboard.pantheon.io/#support).
+If you meet the conditions and still don't have access to an existing Multidev or the ability to create a new Multidev, please [contact Support](https://dashboard.pantheon.io/#support).

 ## How many Multidev environments do I get?